-St Benedict Healing Oil & Blessed Charm- Protector from witchcraft, illness, sickness, heal the sick.
+St Benedict Healing Oil- Protector from witchcraft, illness, sickness, heal the sick.

 This oil is Naturally magical, powerfully enchanting, simply divine, created with frankincense, holy soil from Bethlehem. ( which I sell in my shop) and scented with frangipani.
 A flower from the Pagoda tree (revered in India as the Tree of Life), frangipani epitomizes Sacred Perfection, its mesmerizing scent stimulates the unobstructed flow of benevolence, mercy, and goodness into one's life, to shower blessings upon the soul. and Peridot chips to bring joy, health, wealth and happiness.

 The St. Benedict medal is one of the most famous medals in the church.
 It commemorates St Benedict working miracles through The Sign of the Cross.
 The medal has a special exorcism blessing against all things coming from the devil and the evil spirits.
 It also has a special blessing for the sick and a prayer for protection from every kind of calamity.
 The devil can’t stand being near this medal.

 Pope Benedict XIV solemnly approved and recommended the use of the medal to the faithful in 1742.